Harry, ti presento Sally...

 Approfondimenti

 Prior to the wedding, Marie tells Sally that Harry was seeing an anthropologist.
-Sally asks her [...]
+Sally asks her what [...]
 D

-During the ending scene, Harry mentions never understanding what the song "Auld Lang Syne" was [...]
+During the ending scene, Harry mentions never understanding what the song "Auld Lang Syne" was about [...]
 D

 Harry and Sally's final interview at the end of the film was completely improvised.
 D

-The bookstore where Sally and Marie were browsing in 1987 was Shakespeare & Company, located on [...]
+The bookstore where Sally and Marie were browsing in 1987 was Shakespeare & Company, located on the [...]
 D

-The quote, "I'll have what she's having," was not only voted #33 on the AFI's list of "Best 100 [...]
+The quote, "I'll have what she's having," was not only voted #33 on the AFI's list of "Best 100 Movi [...]
 D

-Molly Ringwald was offered the role of Sally Albright, but was forced to decline due to a busy [...]
+Molly Ringwald was offered the role of Sally Albright, but was forced to decline due to a busy sched [...]
 D

 Meg Ryan was 28 and Billy Crystal was 40 when this was filmed.
 D